Founder Fundamentals

 Time investment

-3.5 hours per workshop, with 6 workshops per semester.
+3.5 hours per workshop, with 6 workshops per semester alternating every second week.

 ECTS